SANEs in Action

 - Protocol developments now enable victims of sexual assault to access the results of date rape drug testing without having to report with police

-- To increase the compliance rate for health care provider mandatory reporting for sexual assault cases, the Executive Office of Public Safety uses the SANE documentation forms as the statewide mandatory reporting form.
+- To increase the compliance rate for health care provider mandatory reporting for sexual assault cases, the Executive Office of Public Safety and Security (EOPSS) uses the SANE documentation forms as the statewide mandatory reporting form.
 As a result, there has been an increase in the reporting by 700%.

-- The SANE Program has offered statewide trainings to Emergency Department providers on the standards of evidence collection and the SANE Program has released and distributed an instructional video for health care providers with tools and techniques for collecting quality forensic evidence.
+- The SANE Program has offered statewide trainings to Emergency Department providers on the standards of evidence collection and the care of sexual assault patients

 - In order to provide services to the most injured sexual assault patients who may immediately be admitted to intensive care units, protocols now allow SANEs to see victims outside of the ED setting